 I like to work in silence during the morning hours, finding the stillness brings an inner quiet that creates a special focus.
 Yet evening work takes on a different feel, and I enjoy painting or writing with music softly playing, the music weaving a rhythm to paint to.
 Most often I listen to a favourite film score as I did in this case, and so Spirit Bear was birthed to the haunting melodies of Alexandre Desplat’s Girl with a Pearl Earring.

 I seriously considered keeping this particular painting for myself, but I have been convinced of the rightness in sending my little bear out into the world.
 So I have made Spirit Bear available in my Etsy Shop, complete with a wooden display easel.
-If you would like to purchase this particular painted creature for yourself, or as a Christmas gift for someone, then have a wander over to The Honeybee and the Hare Etsy Shop – my virtual Emporium of creaturely wares.
+If you would like to purchase this particular painted creature for yourself, or as a Christmas gift for someone, then have a wander over to Artfinder – a virtual Emporium of creaturely wares.

 The dignity of the artist lies in his duty of keeping awake the sense of wonder in the world.